luci-project/eval-atc23/libxcrypt/README.md

 Then the test application is executed.

 Most test cases fully utilize a CPU core -- and depending on the particular test, the execution time of a single test case will vary a lot: between 1us and 25s.
-It might even happen, that a long-running test case will not finish during the time between two updates (which is not a problem at all, but might be a bit confusing in the outputs).
+It might even happen that a long-running test case will not finish during the time between two updates (which is not a problem at all, but might be a bit confusing in the outputs).

 When taking scheduling into account and depending on the system, the detection of outdated code would need to be adjusted to a rather high value to prevent false positives.
-In the interest of run time we have decided to disable userfaultfd for this test case by default allowing us a shorter runtime per test case.
+In the interest of run time, we have decided to disable userfaultfd for this test case by default allowing us a shorter runtime per test case.
 However, you can change this behavior and adjust the settings by modifying the environment variables in `run-test.sh`.

 After a certain time, the symbolic link is modified to point to the subsequent version of the library (and noted with timestamp in `link.log`).